The-Mycelium-Network/webworkbook/CONTRIBUTING.md

 Even though the use of quotes is not forbidden, using quotes that are more than a single paragraph is also not acceptable.
 In these instances, it would be better to write a short [synopsis](https://www.wordnik.com/words/synopsis) and link to the full text.

+## Guidelines enforcement

 If a contributor opens a pull request that goes against these guidelines, the pull request will not be accepted.
 If this happens a second time, the pull request will be closed, and the contributor will receive an official warning.
 If this happens a third time, the contributor will be banned from the project.

 We ask that you respect everyone's time and follow these guidelines.

+## Code of Conduct

+Everyone participating in this project is expected to follow [The Mycelium Network's code of conduct](https://github.com/The-Mycelium-Network/the-mycelium-network/blob/main/CODE_OF_CONDUCT.md).

+## License

+When contributing to the content you agree to license your contributions according to [our license](https://github.com/The-Mycelium-Network/webworkbook/blob/main/LICENSE).